femiliani/iSCORED/README.md

 ## Table of contents:
 -  The basic premise of iSCORED pipeline
 -  Running the post-run analysis
 -  Running the live analysis
+-  Description of config file parameters
 -  Brief explanation of where the data ends up